 Here are the three most common reasons cited for termination.

-- Performance issue: An employee is being terminated from employment due to less than satisfactory work performance.
-Since this is a type of involuntary termination, it should be supported by documents that support your decision to terminate an employee.
-This may include recent manager feedback or performance review forms showing poor/unsatisfactory scores.
+- Performance issue: This is a type of involuntary termination, so it should be supported by documents that support your decision to terminate an employee.
+This may include performance review forms showing poor/unsatisfactory scores.

-- Business slowdown: An employee is being terminated from employment due to an unexpected downturn in company business.
-When firing an employee for this reason, you should give your employee(s) ample notice before the termination as stated in the Worker Adjustment and Retraining Notification (WARN) Act.
+- Business slowdown: When firing an employee for this reason, you should give your employee(s) ample notice before the termination as stated in the Worker Adjustment and Retraining Notification (WARN) Act.

-- Not a culture fit: Per an at-will employment doctrine, an employee is being terminated from employment because the employee is a poor culture fit.
+- Not a culture fit: Per an at-will employment doctrine, an employee is being terminated from employment for any reason, including the employee being a poor culture fit.
 This could mean many things, such as having interpersonal conflicts with colleagues or lacking commitment at work.

 Every US state, except Montana, abides in some way by the at-will employment doctrine.
-In theory, that means that either the employee or the company may terminate the employment relationship at any time for any reason—or for no reason at all.
-However, in practice, the at-will employment doctrine won’t prevent you from being sued for wrongful termination, and that’s why having documentation to support your termination reason helps.
+Although this allows either the employee or the company to terminate the employment relationship at any time for any reason—or for no reason at all—it won’t prevent you from being sued for wrongful termination.
+That’s why having documentation to support your termination reason helps.

-For example, you cannot terminate an employee for a discriminatory reason, such as race, pregnancy, or age.
-The more comprehensive documentation that you have showing that you didn’t fire the employee for illegal reasons, the better off you’ll be and the easier it will be to defend yourself if the employee asks to see their personnel file or hires a lawyer.
+The more comprehensive documentation that you have showing that you didn’t fire the employee for illegal reasons, the better off you’ll be.
+It is also easier to defend yourself if the employee asks to see their personnel file or hires a lawyer.

 If you are in a situation where an employee should be terminated due to a specific policy violation, you likely have ample evidence of the issue somewhere in your paperwork.
 These could include surveillance camera videos, manager meeting notes, or timecards.
-You may only need one of these items as evidence that the reason for termination was not discriminatory—but having more evidence will secure your decision as a legal termination.
+You may only need one of these items as evidence, but having more will secure your decision as a legal termination.

 Policy violation documentation might include any or all of the following: